Azure/azure-sdk-for-js/sdk/keyvault/keyvault-keys/test/README.md

 You can use existing Azure resources for the live tests, or generate new ones by using our [New-TestResources.ps1](https://github.com/Azure/azure-sdk-for-js/blob/master/eng/common/TestResources/New-TestResources.ps1) script, which will use an [ARM template](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/keyvault/test-resources.json) that already has all of the the necessary configurations.

+> Some tests require an Azure Managed HSM to run in live mode, as such you'll need to ensure one is deployed to run these tests.
+To do so you'll want to pass `enabledHsm` as an ARM template parameter.
+>
+> As an example:
+>
+> ```powershell
+> New-TestResources.ps1 -ServiceDirectory 'keyvault' -ArmTemplateParameters @{ "enableHsm" = $true }
+> ```

+The `New-TestResources` script will ensure that the Managed HSM is activated; however, if you are using an existing Managed HSM there are additional steps required to set up the correct permissions and activate the HSM.
+Please see [Activate Your Managed HSM](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/keyvault/keyvault-admin/README.md#activate-your-managed-hsm) for more information.

+> Managed HSMs do have an hourly cost even when not in-use.
+Please review the [Azure Dedicated HSM Pricing page](https://azure.microsoft.com/pricing/details/azure-dedicated-hsm/#pricing) and clean up the resources when not in use.

+Tests that require a managed HSM will be skipped if the `AZURE_MANAGEDHSM_URI` environment variable is not defined in live mode.

 The Azure resource that is used by the tests in this project is:

 - An [Azure Key Vault](https://docs.microsoft.com/azure/key-vault/general/basic-concepts).
 Your Azure Active Directory application needs to be added to the Access Policies of the Key Vault.
 The steps are provided [below](#aad-based-authentication).